Dumping (pricing policy): United States

-Actions in the European Union
+European Union

+European Union anti-dumping actions are under the purview of the European Commission.
+The Commission is obliged to launch an anti-dumping investigation if it receives a valid complaint from an EU industry providing sufficient evidence that exporting producers from one or more countries are dumping a particular product onto the EU market and causing injury to the EU industry.
+Regulation (EC) No 2423/88 was the first regulation applicable to this policy field.

-European Union anti-dumping is under the purview of the European Commission.
-It is governed by Council Regulation (EC) No 384/96 of 22 December 1995 on protection against dumped imports from countries not members of the European Community and the Council Regulation (EC) No 1225/2009 of 30 November 2009 on protection against dumped imports from countries not members of the European Community.
+Later actions were governed by Council Regulation (EC) No 384/96 of 22 December 1995 on protection against dumped imports from countries not members of the European Community (as it then was), and Council Regulation (EC) No 1225/2009 of 30 November 2009 on protection against dumped imports from countries not members of the European Community.
 However, implementation of anti-dumping actions (trade defence actions) is taken after voting by various committees with member state representation.

-Regulation (EC) No 384/96 is repealed by Regulation (EC) No 1225/2009, however, the repeal of Regulation (EC) No 384/96 shall not prejudice the validity of proceedings initiated thereunder.
+Regulation (EC) No 384/96 was repealed by Regulation (EC) No 1225/2009; however, the repeal of the 1996 regulation did not prejudice the validity of proceedings already underway.
+Regulation (EU) 2016/1036 of the European Parliament and of the Council of 8 June 2016 on protection against dumped imports from countries not members of the European Union (codification) now applies.